-Improve your apple grading results with Ellips' TrueSort
+Improve your apple grading and sorting results with Ellips' TrueSort

 Technological advancements (i.e., HD cameras, LED lighting, increased processing speed, etc.) have enabled a dramatic improvement in the apple grading technology over the past 10 years.
 This applies especially to external and internal defect capabilities.
 Ellips has been at the forefront of this development with its TrueSort grading and sorting solution which provides unmatched capabilities as it relates to all aspects of apple grading.